Bitcoin vs. Ethereum – who is ahead?

 The price movements of digital currencies are currently attracting the focus of traders again.
-Both Bitcoin and Ethereum are sought-after trading candidates.
+Both as from are sought-after trading candidates.
 But which candidate should you choose?
 We took a close look at the charts and started looking for opportunities for you.

 Correction vs. recovery rally – stalemate on points

-In the case of ETHUSD, it even went down 61 percent from a good USD 4,374.00.
+It even went down 61 percent from a good USD 4,374.00.
 With a view to the price slide, the Bitcoin is there.
 But much more important is the fact how strong the cryptocurrencies are in the countermovement.
 Here Ethereum shows itself from the stronger side.
-From the floor at USD 1,700.00, prices rose to a good USD 4,023.00 or by 136 percent, while Bitcoin marked the recovery high at a good USD 53,000.00 and thus 81 percent above the floor at a good USD 29,300.00 .
+From the bottom at USD 1,700.00, prices rose to a good USD 4,023.00 or 136 percent, while Bitcoin reached the recovery high at a good USD 53,000.00 and thus 81

 From the current point of view, this means that there is a tie in points between the two digital currencies.
 Now that the history has been clarified, the question of the future arises with a view to the technical chart situation.